-Tuesday Thursday 5.00pm- 6.15pm CA 132 Please contact me if you cannot attend in person due to illness pjp500@email.unc.edu
+Monday /Wednesday 9.30 am-10.45am CA 268 August 21 -Dec 15 2023 Please contact me if you cannot attend in person due to illness

-Fall 2022 Course Delivery: As long as it is possible to do so safely, we will meet in person this semester.
+Spring 2023 Course Delivery: As long as it is possible to do so safely, we will meet in person this semester.
 I understand the ongoing COVID-19 pandemic may require changes to this plan and will be monitoring the situation closely.
 If I need to change the format of the course temporarily due to outbreaks of illness, I will announce this via email and the course Sakai site.